svenvc/docs/zinc/zinc-websockets-paper.md

 with the new web socket as argument.

 Let's implement the echo service that we connected to as a client in the previous subsection.
-In essense, we should go in a loop, reading a message and sending it back.
+In essence, we should go in a loop, reading a message and sending it back.
 Here is the code:

     ZnServer startDefaultOn: 1701.